Travel Easy - How to save money on Hotels

 Most Expensive -> Less Expensive

 Resorts & All Inclusive Hotels such as Marriott and Four Seasons are super expensive for daily living if you are traveling the world indefinitely.
-However, if you want to stay at these locations from time to time the best way to do it is by signing up for Credit Card rewards programs such as The Chase Sapphire Reserve card or the Starwood Preferred Guest card.
+However, if you want to afford staying at these luxury hotels from time to time the best way to do it is by signing up for Credit Card rewards programs such as the Chase Sapphire Reserve card or the Starwood Preferred Guest card.
 If you're planning to spend a certain amount on your travels anyway, you will probably end up getting the Bonus Points which would amount to free nights at the hotels.
 As you continue to put your expenses on these cards you will slowly accumulate more points which will eventually reward you with more hotel stays.
-For about half the price of these hotels and resorts, you can get your very own place with the same type of quality with Airbnb BEYOND (soon to be released and a tier higher than the "Airbnb Plus" brand described below).
+Important note: Only sign up for reward credit cards if you pay the full balance each month.
+If you don’t, the interest fees will cancel out any benefits you may get from rewards.
+Don’t carry a balance!
+An alternative option for about half the price of these hotels and resorts, you can get your very own place with the same type of quality with Airbnb BEYOND (soon to be released and a tier higher than the "Airbnb Plus" brand described below).

 Expensive -> More Affordable